 Want to take your pet along as you explore the island and surrounding area?
 A nice, cool way to get around is the dog-friendly Charleston Water Taxi.
 The water taxi stops at five different locations in Charleston, so you and your pet can enjoy a fun boat ride and do a little dolphin watching while you’re exploring this historic city.
 Love ghost tours?
 No problem.
 Several ghost tours in Charleston allow leashed, well-behaved dogs along for ghostly fun.
 And there are walking tours, water tours, and carriage tours that allow furry friends too.

-Nearby Mount Pleasant has a few dog parks too, as well as being home to Boone Hall Plantation.
+Nearby Mount Pleasant has a few dog parks too, as well as being home to Boone Hall Plantation and other Isle of Palms plantations.
 While dogs aren’t allowed on the house tours, they are welcome as you explore the extensive gardens and grounds.
 Boone Hall is a national historic district comprising over 700 acres, and includes the 1936 Colonial-Revival main house, brick slave cabins (dating from the 1790’s), pergolas, the Cotton Gin house, and a cylindrical brick smokehouse (circa 1750).
 The grounds include the cultivated fields of seasonal crops, preserved wetlands, the formal landscaped gardens, and The Avenue of Oaks (a lovely allée of over 88 live oaks and one lone magnolia).
 The farm is still operational, and its farm-to-table program supplies produce for over 30 area businesses and restaurants.

 Take a day trip to nearby Sullivan’s Island and step back in time with a visit to the Fort Sumter and Fort Moultrie National Historic Park.
 While dogs aren’t permitted within the forts themselves or the Visitor’s Center buildings, leashed pets are allowed as you explore the paths, trails and grounds around Fort Moultrie and the Visitor’s Center.
 Climb to the top of the museum for a great view of the fort.
 The grounds around Fort Moultrie are extensive, with plenty of informative signs, lots of canons, bunkers, the battery, and the beach.
 The original Fort Moultrie was constructed using soft palmetto logs, and from the American Revolution through both World Wars, guarded the Charleston harbor and coastline until 1947.
 If you take the tour boat or your own boat out to the remains of Fort Sumter, you’ll be stepping onto the site of the start of the Civil War.
 Fort Moultrie is also the site of several gravesites, including that of Major General William Moultrie.
 After the war, Fort Moultrie was named in his honor for having successfully led the state militia as they stopped the British from overtaking Charleston in 1776, and he was later elected as the 35th Governor of South Carolina in 1785.
 The Fort is also the resting place for Chief Osceola, a leader of the Seminole people.
 He helped lead the Seminole’s resistance when the United States wanted to remove the tribe from their native Florida (to make room for more agriculture) to territories west of the Mississippi River.
 After the Dade Massacre, he was captured during ‘peace talks’ and imprisoned in St. Augustine and later moved to Fort Moultrie where he died.